Blog Post December 9, 2025 | 14 minutes read

 • And more

 It allows ecommerce, marketing and operations teams to work from the same, governed data — no more data silos, duplication or inconsistencies across channels.
+Teams can easily apply a template to every PLP or landing page to maintain consistency and optimize top of the page design for shoppers.

 Built-in validation ensures data quality